NintendoLink07/MythicIOGrabber/RecentChanges.md

 ### Fixed

 - [RaidSheets] There will be no error anymore trying to access player frames when no frames have been created yet.

-### Known issues

-- Sometimes the new [ReQueue] feature says it has another group you can apply to but it actually does not.